rozick/sample-worker-queue/readme.md

 Make sure to use `composer install` to get lumen/symfony dependencies.

 For the database, you can automatically install tables with `php artisan migrate`.

+You can run the server by pointing your nginx or apache to the public folder or running the built in PHP dev server with `php -S localhost:8000 -t public`